nelia89/nelia89/README.md

-- 👋 Hi, I’m @nelia89
-- 👀 I’m a biologist interested in epigenomic and genomic analysis applied to populational ecology
+- I’m a biologist interested in epigenomics and genomics
-- I am Postdoc at the “Host-Pathogen-Environment Interactions” Lab at the University of Perpignan
+- I’m a Postdoctoral Researcher in the Walker Lab at the Sylvester Comprehensive Cancer Center